bheimbu/evolutionary_ecology/docs/source/second_week.rst

            .. note::
               The **Average standard deviation of split frequencies** is a measure used in Bayesian phylogenetic inference to assess convergence and stability of the MCMC (Markov Chain Monte Carlo) chains during the analysis.
 The split frequency measures how often a particular split appears across all sampled trees from an MCMC chain.

-              < 0.01 — generally accepted as indicating good convergence; the two MCMC runs are sampling from the same distribution
+              :kbd:`< 0.01` — generally accepted as indicating good convergence; the two MCMC runs are sampling from the same distribution

-              < 0.05 — acceptable for a preliminary analysis, but ideally you should run the chains longer
+              :kbd:`< 0.05` — acceptable for a preliminary analysis, but ideally you should run the chains longer

-              > 0.05 — indicates the runs have not converged and results should not be trusted; chains need to run longer
+              :kbd:`> 0.05` — indicates the runs have not converged and results should not be trusted; chains need to run longer

   .. tab:: Tutorial 3